Pull subscriptions to CREODIAS EODATA catalogue

 • URL

 All these three parts of a HTTP request must be present together.
-Certain types of HTTP requests must also contain a body.
+Some HTTP requests must also include a JSON body.

 Headers